Storing whisky correctly

 -

-Always tighten the lid securely – it sounds trivial, but it's essential!
+Always screw the cap on tightly – sounds trivial, but essential!

 -

-Less air = longer shelf life: When the bottle is half empty, transfer the whisky to a smaller bottle (e.g., a 0.35L bottle).
+Little air = longer shelf life: If the bottle is half empty, transfer the whiskey to a smaller bottle (e.g., a 0.35L bottle).
 Less air = less oxidation.

 -

-Use dark glass bottles: When transferring liquids, use dark bottles (brown or green).
+Use dark glass bottles: If you transfer, use dark bottles (brown or green).

 -

-Label it: Write the opening date on the bottle – this way you can keep track.
+Label: Note the opening date on the bottle – this way you keep track.

 -

-Vacuum pumps: Opinions are divided on vacuum pumps for wine.
-Some experts swear by them, others say they're useless.
-They don't do any harm, though.
+Vacuum pumps: There are mixed opinions on wine vacuum pumps.
+Some experts swear by them, others say it's useless.
+It doesn't hurt.

 -